Sanglorian/orcus/Orcus Advanced Options - current.md

 Level 1 Schema Practice (Sleight of Hand)

-**Cost to Learn:** *
+**Cost to Learn:** See below
 **Completion Time:** 1 hour
-**Components:** *
+**Components:** See below
 **Duration:** Instantaneous

-Each trap has its own schema, which a character can learn after studying a trap for 1 hour, or from scratch with 8 hours.
+Rather than a single practice, craft trap is a category of practices.
+Each trap has its own practice (*craft trap: snare trap, craft trap: scythe trap,* and so on), which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the trap's level.

 The component cost to make one of those traps depends on the type of trap: start with the cost of a consumable item of the trap's level and halve it for a one-off trap and double it for a recurring trap.
 Hazards use the cost of a consumable item of the trap’s level.

+You cannot learn the practice of a trap of a level higher than your own.

 ## Stealth